okta/okta-sdk-nodejs/README.md

 The default executor extends the [base executor](#base-request-executor) and will automatically retry requests if a 429 error is returned.
 Using these configuration options, you can configure your retry tolerance for your specific use case:

 * **`maxRetries`** - The number of times to retry, defaults to 2.
 Set to 0 if you do not want to limit the number of retries.
-* **`requestTimeout`** - How long to wait before giving up on retires, defined as milliseconds.
-Defaults to 0, which disables the request timeout.
+* **`requestTimeout`** - How long to wait before giving up on the request, regardless of how many retries are made.
+Defined in milliseconds and defaults to 0, which disables the request timeout.

 ```javascript
 const defaultRequestExecutor = new okta.DefaultRequestExecutor({